mdn/advanced-js-fundamentals-ck/tutorials/02-functions/03-what-is-this.md

 # What is `this`?

-In the examples above, we used a special property in JavaScript called `this`. `this` is not only very hard to talk about in English, it's concept that can be confusing to may new JavaScript developers.
+In the examples above, we used a special property in JavaScript called `this`. `this` is not only very hard to talk about in English, it's a concept that can be confusing to many new JavaScript developers.
 We'll be dealing with `this` a lot in the next few sections, so it's probably best that we spend a little time talking about it now.

 The short and not very helpful version is that `this` refers to the _context_ in which a function was _invoked_ in JavaScript.
 This is different from where it was _defined_.